-Although a monetary donation is extra helpful this Giving Tuesday during the difficult restrictions imposed by COVID-19, all of our partnered nonprofits accept other forms of aid year round, from supplies to volunteers.
+Although a monetary donation is extra helpful this Giving Tuesday, all of our partnered nonprofits accept other forms of aid year round, from supplies to volunteers.
 Check out all of our nonprofits out to learn more about how you can contribute!